 Streamline Moderne is an architecture style or movement that emerged in the mid-1930s, as a more horizontal, speed-and-flow focused variation of the more prevalent vertical and angular Art Deco architecture movement that started a decade earlier.
 Streamline Moderne was influenced by aerodynamic/hydrodynamic shapes, emphasizing curves to maximize speed and movement; thus we call our Streamline Moderne architecture tours, Go with the Flow.
 We also have a companion Facebook Group: Go with the Flow – Streamline Moderne Architecture in LA County

 Streamline Moderne architectural designs are characterized by rounded corners, asymmetric shapes, stripes and bandings indicative of streamlining, along with the use of design elements like glass blocks, porthole (ship) style windows, flat roofs (often used as decks with ship-like deck railings).
-The French refer to streamline moderne as le style paquebot (ocean liner style) because of this strong connection between Streamline Moderne and nautical architectural elements.
+The French refer to streamline moderne as le style paquebot (ocean liner style) because of this strong connection between Streamline Moderne and nautical architectural elements, starting with the SS Normandie (1932).
+The streamline period we use for our purposes is from 1934 to 1954, and anything from 1960 onward is considered Streamline Revival or Neo-Streamline (the term we prefer).
 The photo above, of the Coca-Cola bottling plant in Los Angeles, designed by noted architect Robert V. Derrah in 1939, is iconic in this regard.
 The outer facade is composed of sheet metal, with rivets, bandings, and corner curves, looking exactly like a giant ship docked at 14th St and Central Avenue in Los Angeles.
 The ship-like design also includes round, porthole windows, a bridge or control tower, and deck railings.
 Streamline Moderne, or streamline for short, is not just for large industrial buildings, as there are plenty of residential examples, usually apartments or bungalow courts, and also a smaller number of single family home examples of this architectural style.
 For examples, here is an apartment complex on 142 and 144 Claremont Avenue in Long Beach showing classic streamline features:Note the corner curves with glass blocks, curved stairways, curved awnings high on the buildings (sometimes called eyebrows), and the light colors, often white, or pastels that are characteristic of streamline designs.
 Below is a second apartment complex, designed by acclaimed architect and streamline designer, Milton J Black:Note the white color, corner curves, and asymmetric design, with flat roofs and deck railings.
 Next is a residence on 947 Martel Avenue in Hollywood that exemplifies an aircraft inspired aesthetic, created by noted streamline designer, William P Kesling for noted client, 1930s movie star, and avid aviator, Wallace Berry:

 Note the single story, more horizontal design with abstract curved winged shape hovering over the entry gate and rear doors, the white with pastel accent colors, and liberal use of curved shapes in the design.
 Here is one last streamline residence, built for Victor M Carter, also designed by Milton J Black, at 4242 Newdale Drive, in Los Feliz,: